Zuber-123/Laptop_Price_Prediction/README.md

 Deploy with Docker or on cloud

 🤝 Contributing
 Contributions are welcome!
-Please open an issue or pull request.
+Please open an issue or pull request.// follow instrunction and manage values